tiagodeoliveira/docker-log-platform-presentation/_posts/2016-02-24-docker-efk-log.md

 --

-The entire stack is made to be scalable, we need a platform that allows that in a matter of seconds
+The entire stack is made to be scalable, we need a platform that allows it on a matter of seconds

-If we want to react to events like loading/backpressure/out of resources... we need to do that fast
+If we want to react to events, like loading/backpressure/out of resources... we need to do that fast

 We need to use all the computacional resources, computacional density

-Log is not our core business, we cannot aford dummy fails, it need to be secure (immutable)
+Log is not our core business, we cannot afford dummy fails, it need to be secure (immutable)

 ---